mendix/docs/content/en/docs/appstore/creating-content/sol-solutions-guide/_index.md

 ## 3 Read More

-After you have discovered how the [Mendix Vendor Program](/appstore/creating-content/vendor-program/) will support you in building solutions, proceed to the [Developing Solutions](/appstore/creating-content/sol-development/) section, which presents principles and best practices for developing solutions on the Mendix Platform that are ready to be sold on the Marketplace.
+After you have discovered how the [Mendix Vendor Program](/appstore/creating-content/vendor-program/) will support you in building solutions, you can check out details on the [Mendix Solution Vendor & Startup Programs](/appstore/creating-content/sol-vendor-programs/).

+Then, proceed to the [Developing Solutions](/appstore/creating-content/sol-development/) section, which presents principles and best practices for developing solutions on the Mendix Platform that are ready to be sold on the Marketplace.

 After reading through these sections, [create your app](https://new.mendix.com/) and Go Make It!